MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links-execution-handling.md

 ### Open URL action in bot

 Applications can include an `open URL` action in a bot and can add a deep link to it.
-The deep link will be executed within Teams.
+The deep link is executed within Teams.
 Refer to the following sample Adaptive Card payload:

 `add sample`